validatorjs/validator.js/README.md

         //Do something
     }

-To see the library in use, check out [pillar](http://github.com/chriso/pillar)
+To see the library in use in a web framework, see [pillar](http://github.com/chriso/pillar)